Xilinx/kria-dfx-hw/README.md

 ## About DFX

 The AMD-Xilinx Dynamic Function eXchange (DFX) is a technology that enables an incremental and partitioned hardware configuration of a programmable device.
-Details on DFX capabilities within the Vivado tool are available at this link.
+Details on DFX capabilities within the Vivado tool are available in [UG909](https://docs.xilinx.com/r/en-US/ug909-vivado-partial-reconfiguration).
 In PL/FPGA-based DFX this enables a concept of reconfigurable partitions (RP) and reconfigurable modules (RM).
 The RP provides a pre-provisioned HW space allocation within which different RMs can be loaded dynamically.
 The system and solution capabilities of the DFX incremental HW configuration enable:

 • Partitioned designs allowing one part of the system to be changed (reconfigured) while another part of the system remains running.